 – Automatic doors have been installed to allow for touchless access to the Museum.

-– All Café food is pre-packaged.
+– Seating for the Café is now located in the outdoor courtyard.
 All tables in the dining area are spaced a minimum of 2 metres (6 feet) apart.

 – We have installed Plexiglas screens at the Ticket Desk.
 Our coat check is closed until further notice.